dabapps/django-readers/docs/tutorial.md

 ```

 !!! note
-    Note that `django-readers` _always_ uses `prefetch_related` to load relationships, even in circumstances where `select_related` would usually be used (ie `ForeignKey` and `OneToOneField`), resulting in one query per relationship.
+    Note that `django-readers` _always_ uses `prefetch_related` to load relationships, even in circumstances where `select_related` would usually be used (i.e. `ForeignKey` and `OneToOneField`), resulting in one query per relationship.
 This approach allows the code to be "fractal": the tree of specs can be recursively applied to the tree of related querysets.

     Using `prefetch_related` for foreign key relationships does have some drawbacks: the "join" between books and publishers is performed in Python, rather than in the database.
 This can be can be slower and use more memory.
-Of course, using `prefetch_related` is still much better than doing nothing and emitting N queries!
+Of course, using `prefetch_related` is (usually) still much better than doing nothing and emitting N queries!

-    It is also quite possible to build queries with `django-readers` that _do_ use `select_related` (ie perform joins in the database), but this must be done in a more manual way.
+    It is also quite possible to build queries with `django-readers` that _do_ use `select_related` (i.e. perform joins in the database), but this must be done in a more manual way.
 We'll cover this elsewhere in the docs.

 The `project` function then includes the fields we asked for from the related objects too, so after iterating over the queryset and projecting each instance, the value of the `books` variable in the template context will be: